aliBenhenia/aliBenhenia/README.md

 **aliBenhenia/aliBenhenia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-As a React JS developer, my primary goal is to create dynamic and interactive user interfaces that enhance the user experience.
-I have a solid foundation in React.js, as well as in JavaScript, HTML, and CSS.
-My experience working with React.js has given me a deep understanding of the component-based architecture and the virtual DOM, allowing me to create highly scalable and efficient applications.
+I am a React JS developer with expertise in JavaScript, HTML, and CSS.
+I specialize in creating dynamic and interactive user interfaces that enhance the user experience.
+I have experience in developing single-page applications (SPAs) and have worked with popular UI libraries such as Ant Design and Bootstrap.

-I am highly skilled in developing single-page applications (SPAs) and have experience in Redux, React Router, and Fetch api.
 I am comfortable working with RESTful APIs and integrating them into applications.
-I have also worked with popular UI libraries such as Ant Design, and Bootstrap, and have experience in customizing these libraries to meet specific design requirements.

-In addition to my technical skills, I am a collaborative team player who is passionate about writing clean, maintainable code.
-I am committed to staying up-to-date with the latest technologies and best practices in React.js development.
-My ability to learn quickly and adapt to changing project requirements makes me a valuable addition to any development team.
+I am a collaborative team player who is passionate about writing clean, maintainable code.

   <img align ="center" src="https://badge.mediaplus.ma/greenbinary/abenheni" width="350" >